meilisearch/documentation/guides/advanced_guides/settings.md

 ]
 ```

 You may want to ignore the different colors of an item.
 To do so, you can set `product_id` as a `distinctAttribute`.
-Add settings:

 ```bash
 $ curl \